PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Our data collecting and processing pipeline automatically converts page views into site search events if the URL contains site search query parameters:
 ``q``, ``query``, ``s``, ``search``, ``searchword`` and ``keyword``.
-You can customize these parameters in on website settings page.
+You can customize these parameters on the website settings page.
 Site search events can also be tracked manually by calling :ref:`trackSiteSearch<js-api-trackSiteSearch>` method.
-It allows to specify not only the keyword and category, but also the number of results and additional custom dimensions.
+It allows specifying not only the keyword and category, but also the number of results and additional custom dimensions.

 :ref:`trackSiteSearch<js-api-trackSiteSearch>` accepts the following parameters: